top of page

 Verdell Taylor

-Verdell is retired pastor for the historic St. Luke AME Church in Lawrence and has been a mediator for over 20 years.
+Verdell is a retired pastor for the historic St. Luke AME Church in Lawrence and has been a mediator for over 20 years.
 He is also the Inclusion, Diversity, and Equity Manager at Lawrence Memorial Hospital.
 Verdell values listening to all sides and really taking the time to walk in another person’s shoes.
 Verdell believes that restorative justice gives people a chance to understand how their actions affect others, and to connect from the heart.
 “Listen from your heart.
 Listen from another person’s point of view.
-Listen from wearing someone else’s shoes….
+Listen from wearing someone else’s shoes.
 That is how justice is restored.”

 Lisa Larsen